Get insider access

 Colorways Switch Type

-Pulsar X2 Wireless Regular Available in Black/White/Red Mechanical
+Pulsar X2 Regular Available in Black/White/Red Mechanical

-Pulsar X2 Wireless Founders Edition Regular Green Mechanical
+Pulsar X2 Founders Edition Regular Green Mechanical

 Compared To Other Mice

-The Pulsar X2 Wireless is an extremely lightweight wireless gaming mouse with a symmetrical shape.
+The Pulsar X2 is an extremely lightweight wireless gaming mouse with a symmetrical shape.
 For its manufacturer, Pulsar, this mouse marks a departure from their earlier models, which had small cutouts shapes in their bodies to help reduce their weight.
 This mouse has a solid plastic shell and a subdued look similar to flagship competitors like the Logitech G PRO X SUPERLIGHT or the Razer Viper V2 Pro.
 Its gaming performance also rivals these premium options, making it a standout alternative worth considering due to its comparatively lower price point.

 For more recommendations, see our picks for the best FPS mouse, the best gaming mouse, and the best lightweight mouse.